Pahoa town in Puna (off beat, funky and really cool places to visit)

 The juxtaposition of old town vs the newer parts of town is a bit jarring especially when you have to drive from the newer parts at the roundabout where the new shopping areas are located and leads to the old parts of town.
 In any case it works for locals and visitors to visit the old section and then go to the newer areas for sundries, shopping and other dining out options.

-Newer Pahoa town at Puna Kai Center
+The newer Pahoa town at Puna Kai Center

 The newer parts of the town at Malama Market area and the New Puna Kai shopping center have that distinct Hawaiian western motif architecture which fits in okay to the surroundings and direct access from the roundabout.
 In any case it works for quick access to local needs like the bank, hardware store, gym, a fancy grocery stored called Malama and many dining options at both shopping centers.